kt0/Backbone.Toolbelt/README.md

 No, this is just a toolbelt, not a framework or library.
 If you want the whole things use other extension that add all things!

-This is just a simple library to remove user's every project repeated code in an simple and elegant way.
+This is just a simple library to remove user's every project repeated code in a simple and elegant way.

 ## Toolbelt.View

-### Things Added

-#### 1-way model-view Bindings
+### 1-way model-view Bindings

 Usage: